-Since then, its purpose and responsibilities have evolved a great deal over time: postal regulation in 2005, review of Europe’s telecoms framework in 2011 and 2018, net neutrality and the Digital Republic Act in 2016, regional digital development… no fewer than five new laws since 2004!
+Since then, its purpose and responsibilities have evolved a great deal over time: postal regulation in 2005, review of Europe’s telecoms framework in 2011 and 2018, net neutrality and the Digital Republic Act in 2016, regional digital development in 2018 and the Law on modernising print media distribution in 2019… no fewer than six new laws since 2004!

 As a result, Arcep wanted to redefine and initiate a new phase in how it performs its duties, in tune with our digital age.
 In June 2015, Arcep launched its strategic review, “Taking a 360° view”.
 The process lasted six months, and was committed to being open, transparent and participatory.
 Once complete, Arcep adopted its mission statement, a short document that defined its core raison-d’être, and its strategic roadmap: 12 priorities, four pillars and three new methods of regulation.

 Since the adoption of this strategic roadmap in January 2016, Arcep publishes regular progress reports on the 12 priority courses of action.

 Stimulate the development of a universal fibre network architecture that enables the emergence of a fibre mass market for small and medium enterprises.

 Encourage investments in and the transition to optical fibre, particularly through the way copper pair access (LLU) is priced.